 Included: Pick up & drop off in Reykjavik, free WiFi and an English guided minibus tour.

 Optional extra: (Recommended) The caving tour to Vatnshellir cave is optional (see price in booking engine).
 For those who do not book the caving tour, you can take a short walk around the area with your guide.

 Not included: Lunch (We stop at a local restaurant/diner)

 The tour begins with collection from your hotel in Reykjavik and progress west towards Snaefellsness peninsula, following a scenic route of dramatic landscapes.
-We will make a short stop for refreshments, allowing you to pick up supplies for the day ahead.
+We will make a short stop in Borgarnes for refreshments, allowing you to pick up supplies for the day ahead.

-The peninsula is home to varied wildflife, including many types of bird and even a seal colony.
+The peninsula is home to varied wildlife, including many types of bird and even a seal colony.
 We stop at a black sand beach near Ytri-Tunga farm, offering an opportunity to spot some of these playful residents.